 I've decided to get a Ford 302 (5ltr) V8 with a desired output of between 350-415 bhp.
 But there was a problem.
 I couldn't work out how to drip-feed it with modern day management systems.
 Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whiz-bang stuff.
 But I really wanted an EFI based system feeding a Ford engine.

 Then, [for once] the web quickly came up trumps and I discovered the existence of square-bore EFI carb' lookalike units.
-These having all the necessary electronic management gubbins neatly embedded within a carburetor lookalike unit....
-An Eureka! moment if ever there was one.
+These having all the necessary electronic management gubbins neatly embedded within a carburettor lookalike unit...
+A Eureka moment if ever there was one.
 This discovery made me a very happy camper indeed because one of these perched on top of my V8 will allow me to retain the classic vintage, clean look whilst taking advantage of modern day electronic fuel and system management.

 As a general comment, it seems the carburation industry trend is to bring carb' looking EFIs to the traditionalist [if there is such a thing.]
 Examples being: the MSD Atomic (MSD Performance,) the Holley Terminator (Chucks Garage,) the Edelbrock E-Street EFI (Power Automedia,) and the Fast EZ 2.0 (Hot Rod Magazine.)
 They all appear to have a strength and an individual variation on a theme that will tick-a-box.
 And from what I've seen and read, they all provide the performance, the reliability and the vintage configuration admirers expect to see when taking a peek under the bonnet.